Quotient branching law for $p$-adic $(\mathrm{GL}_{n+1}, \mathrm{GL}_n)$ I: generalized Gan-Gross-Prasad relevant pairs: Outline of proofs

 Then uniqueness of the Hom (see Corollary \ref{cor integer determining branching law and layers}) forces such map factors through the submodule map from ${}^{(i^*-1)}\pi'$ to ${}^{(i^*-1)}\tau'$.
 This gives a strong evidence for $\mathrm{Hom}_{G_n}(\pi, \pi')\neq 0$.
 One may also compare with some arguments of this type in the necessity part below.)

 To illustrate how to conclude the proof, we first consider a simpler situation.
 Let $\rho$ be a $\leq$-maximal element in $\mathrm{csupp}(\pi)$.
 Suppose $\rho$ is good to $\nu^{-1/2}\cdot \pi'$.
 (This situation may not always happen and we shall explain how to resolve this next.)
-Then we can find a multisegment $\mathfrak p$ such that $D^R_{\mathfrak p}(\pi)$ is strongly R-$\rho$-reduced (for the existence of such multisegment, see \cite[Section 7]{LM22} and \cite[Section 2]{Ch22+b}).
+Under this assumption, there exists a multisegment $\mathfrak p$ such that $D^R_{\mathfrak p}(\pi)$ is strongly R-$\rho$-reduced (for the existence of such multisegment, see \cite[Section 7]{LM22} and \cite[Section 2]{Ch22+b}).

 Thus, let $\tau=\mathrm{St}(\mathfrak p)\times D^R_{\mathfrak p}(\pi)$ (so that $\pi$ is a quotient of $\tau$) and similar reasoning as before with the standard trick gives that:

 A variation of the standard trick also gives that